metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Required:

-- `dir_permissions` (String) DirPermissions sets the directory permissions of the archive directory.It's recommend to leave it empty and use the default value of '0766' to avoid read/write issues.
+- `dir_permissions` (String) DirPermissions sets the directory permissions of the archive directory.
+It's recommend to leave it empty and use the default value of '0766' to avoid read/write issues.
-- `file_permissions` (String) FilePermissions sets the file permissions of the archived files.It's recommend to leave it empty and use the default value of '0666' to avoid read/write issues.
+- `file_permissions` (String) FilePermissions sets the file permissions of the archived files.
+It's recommend to leave it empty and use the default value of '0666' to avoid read/write issues.

 <a id="nestedatt--spec--archival--provider--gcs"></a>